-Analysis of the Mining individual income levels in Campbelltown City in 2016 compared to New South Wales shows that there was a lower proportion earning a high income (those earning $1,750 per week or more) and a higher proportion of low income persons (those earning less than $500 per week).
+Analysis of the Mining individual income levels in Sutherland Shire in 2016 compared to New South Wales shows that there was a lower proportion earning a high income (those earning $1,750 per week or more) as well as a lower proportion of low income persons (those earning less than $500 per week).

-The major differences between the weekly income of the Mining in Campbelltown City and New South Wales were:
+The major differences between the weekly income of the Mining in Sutherland Shire and New South Wales were:

 - A larger percentage of local workers who earned $1,000 - $1,249 (21.4% compared to 8.2%)